• Home

 Webhooks work the same way.

-Take another look at our example message about a new order.
+Now let's look at an example message about a new order.
 Bob opened your store's website, added $10 of paper to his shopping cart, and checked out.
 Boom, something happened, and the app needs to tell you.
 Time for the webhook.

 Wait: who's the app gonna call?
 Just like you need to tell the bank your phone number before they can text you, for webhooks, you need to tell the originating app—your eCommerce store, in this case—the webhook URL of the receiving app, the app where you want the data to be sent.